quan/markov-poet/README.md

-# markov-haiku
+## poemarkov

-A haiku generator based on a Markov Chain model.
+A poem generator based on

+winter stars
+company's coming
+foggy night

+clouds
+freezing
+waiting for a breeze